coccoinomane/anon-integration-guide/projects/pendle/README.md

 Please note that you will be able to zap in / zap out to all the tokens supported by the DEX aggregators used by Pendle (Kyberswap, Okx, etc.), including those not listed in the token dropdown in the Pendle UI.

+### Redeem expired positions

+    - Redeem my expired PT wstETH position to ETH on Pendle on Ethereum
+    - Redeem my expired wstETH LP position to USDC on Pendle on Ethereum
+    - Redeem 50% of my expired PT cbETH position to ETH on Pendle on Base
+    - Redeem my expired PT USDe position to USDe on Pendle on Ethereum

+Please note that:

+- The function will automatically check if the market has expired using the `isExpired()` view function on the market contract
+- If the market has not expired yet, you will be instructed to use the swap function instead
+- You can redeem both PT (Principal Token) and LP (Liquidity Pool) positions
+- The redemption can be to any token supported by the DEX aggregators (with automatic zap out)

 ## Rewards

     - Show my claimable rewards on Base on Pendle